Skip to content

 branch: refine-plan/headless-2026-05-10

-When the tree-under-test directs an external side effect, the runner looks up the matching key, writes the fixture's fields into the target's $LOCAL exactly as the instruction directed, and submits success.
+When the tree under test directs an external side effect (pretend mode — the runner never reaches a network, a git server, or a file outside the spec), the runner looks up the matching key, writes the fixture's fields into the target's $LOCAL exactly as the instruction directed, and submits success.
 If no fixture matches, the runner submits failure on that step — it never fabricates a stand-in.
-Local reads ($LOCAL/$GLOBAL, file frontmatter, deterministic shell) still come from the real source.
+Local reads ($LOCAL, $GLOBAL, file frontmatter, deterministic shell) still come from the real source.

 sh